Credit Card Payoff Calculator

 This can be beneficial over trying to pay off debt with fixed payments.
 That’s because even with larger fixed payments, you still throw money away on accrued monthly interest charges.
 At 15% or even 20% APR, a big portion of every payment you make gets used to cover interest charges.
 As a result, it takes more money and time to pay off your debt.

 If you’re making fixed payments, call your creditors to negotiate!

 If you’d rather just stick with traditional payments, you should at least take the step of calling your creditor to negotiate a lower interest rate.
 Most creditors are willing to work with customers and lower the APR on their account.
 This is especially true if you’re a loyal customer that always pays your bills on time.
 You also have a good case for lower APR if your credit score has improved since you opened the account.

-By lowering the APR, it means that more of each monthly payment you make goes to eliminate the principal.
+By lowering the APR, it means that more of each monthly payment you make goes to eliminate the principle.
 That’s the actual debt you owe – i.e. what you charged to the card.
 You still pay off your balance in full, which is good for your credit.
 But it’s easier and more cost-efficient.
 It’s worth the call to customer service to try and negotiate.

 If you have more than one balance, decide how to prioritize